Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Can Dogs Eat Red Licorice

-Red licorice might not be flavored with licorice root but it does have a high amount of sugar.
+Red licorice might not be flavored with licorice root but it does have a high amount of sugar which increases your dog’s risk of tooth decay.

-You should always keep the red licorice away from your dog, just like you keep all candy and sugary foods away from your dog.
+You should always keep the red licorice away from your dog, just like you keep all candy and types of food with high sugar content away from your dog.

 Is Red Licorice Bad For Dogs